libplctag/protocol_toolkit/docs/protocol_toolkit_api_v4.md

 ## **Definitions**

 ### **1. Protothread**

 A ptk_pt (PT) is a lightweight, stackless coroutine that allows cooperative multitasking.
 It executes sequential logic but yields control explicitly using macros.
 Only one ptk_pt runs at a time, and it can suspend itself to wait for events.

 ### **2. Event**

 An event is a signal that something has occurred, such as:

 - A socket becoming readable/writable.
 - A timer expiring.
-- A hardware interrupt.

 ### **3. Event Source**

 An event source is a producer of events.
 Examples include:

 - Sockets (for network I/O events).
 - Timers (for timeout or periodic events).
-- Queues (for task or message notifications).
+- User/app events (for communicating between threads or for external events).

-Each event source maintains one or more event queues, which hold protothreads waiting for specific events.

-### **4. Event Queue**
-An event queue is a linked list or circular buffer that stores protothreads waiting for a specific event from an event source.
-When the event occurs, protothreads are dequeued and executed by the event loop.

-### **5. Event Loop**
+### **4. Event Loop**

 The event loop is the core of the system.
 It:

 1. Monitors all event sources.
-2. Processes events by dequeuing protothreads waiting for those events.
+2. Processes events by running protothreads waiting for those events.
-3. Executes protothreads until they suspend themselves or finish execution.

 ---

 ## **System Requirements**

 ### **1. Lightweight Design**

 - Use minimal memory (stackless protothreads, small data structures).
 - Ensure efficient CPU utilization by avoiding unnecessary polling or context switching.

 ### **2. Event-Driven Architecture**

 - Allow protothreads to suspend themselves and wait for specific events.
 - Resume protothreads only when their events occur.

 ### **3. Thread-Safe Event Raising**

 - Ensure event sources can raise events safely from other threads or interrupt service routines (ISRs).
-- Use appropriate synchronization (e.g., mutexes or atomic operations) for event queues.
+- Event handlers run in the context of the event loop.

 ### **4. Dynamic Event Switching**

 - Support protothreads dynamically switching between different events (e.g., waiting for a request, then waiting for a response).

 ### **5. Scalability**

 - Handle multiple protothreads, event sources, and events efficiently without excessive overhead.

 ### **6. Debugging**

 - Provide utilities for logging and debugging ptk_pt states, event queues, and event handling.
+- Support embedded use by removing all debugging logging when compiled with NDEBUG set.

 ---